Florida coronavirus cases jump 50% as surge continues

 FORT LAUDERDALE, Fla.
 (AP) — Florida’s coronavirus cases jumped 50% this week, the state Health Department reported Friday, continuing a six-week surge that has seen it responsible for 1 in 5 new infections nationally, becoming the outbreak’s epicenter.

-The release came shortly after Gov. Ron DeSantis barred school districts from requiring students to wear masks when classes resume next month, saying there is no evidence they prevent outbreaks among students or staff.
+The release came shortly after Gov. Ron DeSantis barred school districts from requiring students to wear masks when classes resume next month.

 More than 110,000 new coronavirus cases were reported statewide over the past week, up from 73,000 last week and 11 times the 10,000 reported the week of June 11, six weeks ago.
 Case numbers are now back to where they in January, just before vaccinations became widely available.